 Business Etiquette II - Presentation Transcript

 - What is Business Etiquette

 - Telephone Etiquette

 - Dress etiquette

-3. What is Business Etiquette - Etiquette are the rules and conventions governing correct or polite behaviour used in society, in a particular social or professional group setting.
+3. What is Business Etiquette - Etiquette is the rules and conventions governing correct or polite behavior used in society, in a particular social or professional group setting.